When to Go to the ER if Your Child Has Asthma

 As a parent of a child with asthma, you want to avoid the emergency room (ER) as much as possible.
 But it's also important to know when going to the ER is the right choice.

-- Your child is having constant wheezing.
+- Your child has constant wheezing.

 - There are changes in your child's color, like bluish or gray lips and fingernails.

 - Your child has trouble talking and can't speak in full sentences.

 - The areas below the ribs, between the ribs, and in the neck visibly pull in during inhalation (called retractions).